maxiwoj/DuoLogic/README.md

 DESCRIPTION OF FILES IN THE PROJECT:
 In ./additional are files needed to run the game (definitions of the logical operators).
-2-unknown 1-truth 0-false
+2-unknown 1-truth 0-false In ./include are headers to the ncurses library

-*.cpp - project files needed to compilation.
+In ./lib are executables of the ncurses library that are nessesary to the compilation In ./src are all the *.cpp - project files needed to compilation.
 Names of those files are also their desrciption.
+The directory ./obj is created during compilation to keep all the *.o files that are essential in the project.
+The directory will be deleted as soon as you type "make clean" to erase all executable files.